fabiommendes/sidekick/docs/lazy.rst

 Sidekick also provides two similar kinds of deferred objects: :mcs:`sidekick.Deferred` and :mcs:`sidekick.Zombie`.
-They are both initialized from a callable with arbitrary arguments and delay the execution of the callable until the result is
+They are both initialized from a callable with arbitrary arguments and delay the execution of that callable until the result is
 needed:

 >>> class User: